 Legal contingency fund

-IJ4EU has established a small legal contingency fund to support grantees.
+IJ4EU has a small legal contingency fund to support grantees.
 This fund is designed to provide additional financial support in the case of unforeseen legal costs, which can include the coverage of legal advice, lawyers’ fees or other support.

 The legal aid fund is managed by the European Centre for Press and Media Freedom (ECPMF).
 (Please note: any expected legal costs, such as standard pre-publication review, should be included in project budgets and cannot be covered by the legal contingency fund.)